The Nysa family as the main source of unequilibrated LL ordinary chondrites: Petrologic types of the Nysa S and Flora parent bodies

-We then assess whether the distinct spectroscopic properties of the Nysa\texorpdfstring{$_{\rm S}$}{S} and Flora families can be attributed to differences in petrologic type by performing direct $\chi^2$ comparisons between their average spectra and laboratory spectra of LL chondrites from the RELAB and SSHADE databases (Appendix~\ref{sec:app_met}).
+We then assess whether the distinct spectroscopic properties of the Nysa\texorpdfstring{$_{\rm S}$}{S} and Flora families can be attributed to differences in petrologic type by performing direct $\chi^2$ comparisons between their average spectra and laboratory spectra of LL chondrites from the RELAB and SSHADE databases.
 Using the petrographic metadata, the meteorites were separated into unequilibrated LL3.x and highly equilibrated LL6-7.x subtypes, and an average composite spectrum was constructed for each group.
 Only spectra falling within a $\chi^2$ threshold relative to at least one of the two family averages were retained.
-A fraction of unfitted spectra correspond to measurements performed on meteorite chips (as opposed to size-sorted, ground particles), as well as shock-darkened or artificially irradiated meteorites, which often exhibit spectral slopes and band depths that differ from those of asteroid regolith.
+A fraction of unfitted spectra correspond to measurements performed on meteorite chips and slabs (as opposed to size-sorted, ground particles), which often exhibit spectral slopes and band depths that differ from those of asteroid regolith.
+See Appendix\,\ref{sec:app_comp} for further details on the construction of the average meteorite spectra, the $\chi^2$ computation, and the sensitivity of meteorite spectra to sample texture and preparation.

-The resulting spectral comparison between LL chondrites and the Nysa\texorpdfstring{$_{\rm S}$}{S} and Flora families is shown in Figure~\ref{fig:meteorites}.
+Figure~\ref{fig:meteorites} shows the resulting spectral comparison between LL chondrites and the Nysa\texorpdfstring{$_{\rm S}$}{S} and Flora families.
 Reflectance spectra of unequilibrated LL3 meteorites exhibit an excellent match to the Nysa\texorpdfstring{$_{\rm S}$}{S} family, whereas equilibrated LL6--7 meteorites are instead highly similar to the Flora family.
+Appendix~\ref{sec:app_comp} presents additional examples of high-quality spectral fits for individual meteorites with both families.

-Moreover, when we force each of the 151 individual meteorite spectra to be assigned to either Nysa\texorpdfstring{$_{\rm S}$}{S} or Flora based on the $\chi^2$ metric -- independently of the absolute goodness of fit -- we find that all LL3 meteorites are associated with Nysa\texorpdfstring{$_{\rm S}$}{S}, while higher petrologic types preferentially match Flora, with some additional association with Nysa\texorpdfstring{$_{\rm S}$}{S} (Figure~\ref{fig:pies}).
-Appendix~\ref{sec:app_met} presents examples of high-quality spectral fits for individual meteorites with both families.
+Moreover, when we force each of the 133 individual meteorite spectra to be assigned to either Nysa\texorpdfstring{$_{\rm S}$}{S} or Flora based on the $\chi^2$ metric -- independently of the absolute goodness of fit -- we find that all but one LL3 meteorites are associated with Nysa\texorpdfstring{$_{\rm S}$}{S}, while higher petrologic types preferentially match Flora, with some additional association with Nysa\texorpdfstring{$_{\rm S}$}{S} (Figure~\ref{fig:pies}).